 - Many connectivity options

 - Better display than budget Samsung tablets.
-They feature a high resolution and brightly lit screen
+They feature a high resolution and a brightly lit screen.

 Samsung Tablet